Preschool vs. Pre-Kindergarten

 Our Commitment to Early Childhood Excellence

-At Kiddi Kollege, we value the quality of your child’s care and enriching their minds through learning.
-Check out our Kindergarten Readiness Study to see how our students are making a big impact in early education.
+At Kiddi Kollege, we value the quality of your child’s care and seek to enrich their minds through learning and playtime.
+Check out our Kindergarten Readiness Study to see how our students are making a big impact in early education!

 If you’re interested in learning more about our early childhood learning centers, schedule a tour at one of our locations in the Kansas City metro area.